ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 >A word about this post: it is about tools I am exploring to bring rigor of coding into my writing .
 I have used online tools to write since geo-cities.
 Moved to blogger, Wordpress and finally to Medium.
 All great tools for their time.
 True to their core mission - make writing accessible on web.
 Easy for everyone.
 But somewhere along the lines, they dumbed it down.
 It became simple but limiting.
 Same plight for desktop tools such as MS Office.
 I felt tied to proprietary systems and formats.
 Up until I discovered  GitHub and Jekyll and the rich repositories of open source.
 I soon realized 'ease of use' is overrated and possibly hyped.
 Since then, I have made a significant change in my writing workflow.
 Details as we go along .

 Another reason is  to formalize a system of writing that is consistent with code development.
 Today, most of the enterprise projects use separate  tools for software development and documentation.
 This creates lag, friction and makes developers abhor documentation.
 Describing your work should be fun.
 Many open source projects, that removed this friction, already enjoy high quality documentation at a fraction of resources in comparison to commercial IT projects.
 I understand the lure for apparently easier and shining interfaces for I have been down that path many times.
 But the time thus spent is at best wasted.
-I thoght, I was probably tool agnostic.
+I thought, I was probably tool agnostic.
 Nothing could be farther from truth.
 Tools shape our thinking, our approach and ultimately the outcomes.
 To an extent that our relationship with them is almost spiritual.

 Here is a little table of content to help you navigate my  workshop ..